The 3 Reasons Every Man Should Grow a Beard

 You should grow a beard to be uncomfortable

 Learning comes from discomfort and growing a beard for the first time is one of the most uncomfortable things ever.
 There are phases of growing a beard that straight suck.
 In these phases however, you might learn.
 What are your limits and what do you tolerate?
 How do you react to other’s in our discomfort?
 Growing a beard is a simple decision that provides great challenges but there is a beauty in knowing you are intentionally pushing yourself.
 Want a kick start on finding ways to grow personal?
-Grow a beard first and see where it goes.
+Grow a beard with a kit first and see where it goes.
 It is in this uncomfortable mindset, no matter how small, that we grow.